irseny/RivaCross/README.md

 ==========================================

-Adds a customizable crosshair to MSI Afterburner / RivaTuner Statistics Server overlays
+Adds a customizable crosshair to MSI Afterburner / RivaTuner Statistics Server on screen display

-RivaCross makes use of a feature in RivaTuner Statistics Server (RTSS) that allows for adding custom text to RTSS overlays.<br>
+RivaCross makes use of a feature in RivaTuner Statistics Server (RTSS) that enables the addition of custom text to the RTSS on screen display (OSD).<br>
-It includes a simple, text-based user interface for crosshair customization.
+It includes a simple, text terminal user interface for crosshair customization.

 Examples
 --------